 Deleted visuals of girl pouring liquor.

 The cuts list clocked in at 12s of cuts (and 2 minutes of anti smoking propaganda were added)

-The cuts to strong language don't quite square with the BBFC Insight that notes a few things that the Indian censors missed but didn't note the use of the word 'fucking'.
+The cuts to strong language don't quite square with the BBFC Insight that notes a few things that the Indian censors missed but didn't note the use of

 Indian news papers have been having fun noting that the word 'baller' is sporting term rather than a sexual term.

 In the UK the film was passed 12A uncut for moderate action violence, sex references.
 The BBFC Insight adds:

 There are verbal sex references, for example to safe words and to a stop-off at the old rub and tug .
 There is some focus on women's bodies, often when they are dancing or wearing swim suits or underwear.

 The film also contains some mild bad language and a rude middle finger gesture.